 In fact, the industry has seen an unprecedented ten year growth in just three months during 2020.
 It's a growth that has inspired both new markets and new sellers to enter into the field.
 Analysts have estimated US sales will have increased by over 40 percent to $839 Billion by the end of the year, representing some 21 percent of total global retail sales.

 It probably won't come to a surprise that Amazon has been at the forefront of the 2020 eCommerce surge.
 And you probably won't need a crystal ball to predict they'll continue to be synonymous with online commerce for years to come.

 Amazon's Domestic Share in the eCommerce Market

-In North America, Amazon reported over $96 Billion in sales for the end of the 2020 third quarter; representing a year over year increase of close to 40 percent.
+In North America, Amazon reported over $96 Billion in sales for the end of the 2020 third quarter; representing a year-over-year increase of close to 40 percent.
 And while Amazon continued to dominate the lion's share of the US eCommerce market at 23 percent, that number has actually dipped by over 3 percent compared to the first quarter of 2020.

-Some 100,000 new permanent jobs were reportedly added by the retail giant as part of their North American expansion, providing sorely needed manpower to over 100 new operating facilities across the country, with 100,000 additional seasonal jobs being made available as Black Friday and Prime Day inched ever closer.
+Some 100,000 new permanent jobs were reportedly added by Amazon as part of their North American expansion, providing sorely needed manpower to over 100 new operating facilities across the country, with 100,000 additional seasonal jobs being made available as Black Friday and Prime Day inched ever closer.

 Prime Day: Would They or Wouldn't They?

 Prime Day may not be the sole jewel in Amazon's crown.
 But it may be the most significant one.
 And the likelihood of refusing consumers a collective savings of over $1.4 billion in the middle of an increasing shift towards digital sales surely would have been considered the retail kiss of death.